 Additionally, this is a great opportunity to bond with your child and create lasting memories and give them a gift for life.

 Who knows?
-Your little ones could be added to our list of kids with extraordinary guitar talent — and then you can, erm, take care of their gear sponsorships.
+Your little ones could be added to our list of kids with extraordinary guitar talent, and there is only one way to find out!

 “Why bother learning guitar?” they’ll ask.
 “Because you can be a goddamn rockstar, kid.
 Watch this… ” and then you bust out that solo you’ve been working on for the past few weeks.
 It’s important to provide a solid incentive to learn the instrument, and what better way to do that than with some inspiration?

 One of the most important things beginners need to learn is how to hold the guitar and maintain good posture.
 While that may sound boring to a child, it’s absolutely necessary for them to maintain focus later on.
 You won’t stand a chance of teaching them anything if their fingers, wrists, and neck are hurting after five minutes.

 “Are we ready to play yet, dad?” they’ll now ask.
 But there’s one more thing you need to cover before you can move on to the rock’n’roll version of Mary Had A Little Lamb (which has a wicked drop at the end, by the way).
 Show your kid how to properly warm up their fingers before playing so they can build strength in those tiny digits.

 Okay, the moment has finally arrived.
 Time to jam!
 Even though you can’t skip theory completely, you shouldn’t dwell on it.
 That’ll only bore your child to tears and make them question your rockstar status.
 Teach them some practical single notes and scales so they can feel the music coming from their own hands.